Tree Removal Australia – Stay Smart, Save Money

 Failing that you will need to view your specific council’s rules and regulations on tree removal in Melbourne to know whether you will need council approval before proceeding with the removal of your tree.

 As opposed to the above two cities, Adelaide’s tree removal rules are quite relaxed.
 They have outlined some minimum requirements for a tree to be regarded as a ‘significant tree’.
 Anything smaller than those requirements can be removed without approval.

 View those requirements here on our Adelaide tree removal page.

-Similar to Adelaide, Perth are not too strict when it comes to tree removal.
+Similar to Adelaide, Perth is not too strict when it comes to tree removal.
 A lot of local councils do not have a say on what you can do with trees on your private property.
-Also unlike any other city they allow residents to prune street trees.
+Also unlike any other city, they allow residents to prune street trees.

 That being said there are some regulations for tree removal depending on the council, so be sure to get your facts straight on tree lopping in Perth before you go ahead and remove your tree.